Back to Portfolio

 2. Behind-the-meter gas generation proves to be a temporary bridge, not a permanent fixture.
 The bears argue that grid operators will eventually build enough capacity, that small modular reactors will arrive, that the cost of gas generation plus emissions controls will exceed grid power.
 Solaris management implicitly acknowledges this by calling their solution a "bridge" -- but the stock is priced as if the bridge lasts 15+ years.

-4. The equipment leasing analogy holds.
+3. The equipment leasing analogy holds.
 Turbines depreciate.
 Natural gas prices fluctuate.
 Operating costs escalate.
 In a competitive market with Halliburton and Liberty entering, returns on capital compress toward the cost of capital.
-What looks like a 25-33% unlevered return at scale becomes a 10-12% return, which is insufficient given the risk.
+What looks like a 25-33% unlevered return becomes 10-12% -- insufficient for the risk.

 The bear case is not crazy.
 It is entirely plausible.
-And the stock price offers no compensation for this possibility.
+And at $65.62, the stock price offers even less compensation for this possibility than it did three weeks ago at $60.45.

 Simplest Thesis

-Solaris is a well-timed equipment leasing business renting gas turbines to AI hyperscalers at peak demand; compelling on pro forma economics but priced for perfection with extreme customer concentration and $1B+ in debt on an 18-month track record.
+Solaris is a well-timed equipment leasing business renting gas turbines to AI hyperscalers at peak demand; improving on diversification and execution but still priced for perfection at 102x earnings with $1.2B+ in debt and $903M in convertible overhang.

 This is not a typical value investing opportunity.
 The stock is expensive, not cheap.
 The "opportunity" -- if one exists -- is a future opportunity that requires patience.

-1. Narrative stocks overshoot.
-SEI has risen 10x in 18 months on a compelling story.
+1. Narrative stocks overshoot in both directions.
+SEI has risen 10x+ in 20 months on a compelling story.
 Stories attract momentum investors who exit violently on any disappointment.
 A single earnings miss, an xAI headline, or an environmental enforcement action could send the stock down 30-50% in days.
 That is the entry point.

-2. Execution risk is underappreciated.
-Scaling from 760 MW to 3,100 MW requires deploying $2B+ in capital across multiple sites and customers in 3 years.
-This is an extraordinary operational challenge for a company that had 150 employees in its oilfield business two years ago.
-Growing pains are inevitable.
+2. Execution risk is underappreciated at these multiples.
+Scaling from 780 MW to 3,100 MW requires deploying $2B+ in capital across multiple sites and customers in 3 years.
+This is an extraordinary operational challenge.
+Q4 2025 EBITDA growth decelerated to just 1.5% sequentially -- the first hint that scaling is not a straight line.

-3. The convertible bond overhang. $903M in convertible notes will eventually convert to equity, diluting existing shareholders by 15-20%.
-The market has not fully priced this dilution.
+3. The convertible bond overhang is real. $903M in convertible notes will eventually convert to equity, diluting existing shareholders by 15-20%.
+The market has not fully priced this.
+At $65.62, fully diluted EV/EBITDA is higher than headline numbers suggest.

 4. Cyclicality is structural.
 AI CapEx spending will have peaks and troughs.
 When the trough comes -- and it will -- power infrastructure stocks will be punished disproportionately.
 That is when value investors buy.

-The behavioral factor creating this edge is narrative extrapolation -- the market projects the current growth rate indefinitely into the future and pays a peak multiple for it.
+The behavioral factor creating this edge is narrative extrapolation -- the market projects the current growth rate indefinitely and pays a peak multiple for it.
 History teaches that growth rates mean-revert and peak multiples compress.
+The April price appreciation on zero new information is a textbook example.

 What Would Change My Mind